kizniche/Mycodo/mycodo-manual.rst

 Pumps
 `````

-Currently, only one pump is supported, the `Atlas Scientific EZO-PMP peristaltic pump <#atlas-scientific-ezo-pmp>`__.
+Currently, only one pump is supported, the Atlas Scientific EZO-PMP peristaltic pump.

 Function
 --------